 Make sure they’ll be able to hear you.
 This means showing up early and doing a sound check, especially if you’re working in a large room and using amplified sound.
 Have someone sit in different places in the auditorium/gym/conference room to make sure you can be heard from everywhere.

 Make sure they’ll be able to see the screen and hear the video (if you’re using either).
 If you decide to show videos of me leading certain exercises--feel free to do so--or if you’ve put together a Powerpoint of your own, test video and audio during your soundcheck.
-Make sure lights can be dim enough that students can see the screen, but bright enough that they can see what they’re writing.
+Make sure lights can be dim enough for students to see the screen, but bright enough to see what they’re writing.

 Make sure they’ll be able to see you.
 Again, this may seem basic, but I was once halfway through a workshop before a student let me know he couldn’t see me.
 Oops.